HesaiTechnology/HesaiLidar_Swift_SDK/README.md

         pclcallback       The callback of PCL data structure rawcallback       The callback of raw data structure gpscallback       The callback of GPS structure
-        certFile          Represents the path of the user's certificate privateKeyFile    Represents the path of the user's private key caFile            Represents the path of the root certificate start_angle       The start angle of every point cloud should be <real angle> * 100. timezone          The timezone of local
+        certFile          The path of the user's certificate privateKeyFile    The path of the user's private key caFile            The path of the root certificate start_angle       The start angle of every point cloud should be <real angle> * 100. timezone          The timezone of local
         publishmode       The mode of publish